ITPNYU/CommLabWeb/README.md

 ### Homework For Next Week

 Create a new Sinatra application on the ITP Server.
 Create a GET “/form” route that returns an HTML form with a few different input types.
 Create a POST “/form” route that reads these parameters and sends back a dynamic HTML page.
-This HTML page should at least have an image that changes depending on the input from the form.

 ## Week 3: Basics of Datamapper